shalala66/ShalalaSort/README.md

 | **Works with negatives?** | ❌ No (requires offset, prone to crash without it)|

-Counting Sort uses more memory, particularly for large ranges.
-Shalala Sort uses less extra memory, only an output array.
+`Counting Sort uses more memory, particularly for large ranges.
+Shalala Sort uses less extra memory, only an output array`.

 | Parameter         | Counting Sort      | Shalala Sort       |
 | ----------------- | ------------------ | ------------------ |